Open Source

 I believe in the spirit of collective engagement, mutual collaboration and sharing that the free software movement envisions.
 Almost none of my work would be possible without contributions by countless programmers much smarter than me.

-I would not consider myself to be a hardcore GNU/Linux traditionalist though (too much of a soft spot for the macOS design language).
+I did not consider myself to be a hardcore GNU/Linux traditionalist for a long time as I had too much of a soft spot for the macOS design language and the polished user interfaces in the Apple ecosystem.

 Learnings from my experience as a user